Toasunzce/RAG-chat/README.md

 # Info

 Solution to the test case for еру "AI-bot developer" intership at [Sberbank](https://www.sberbank.ru/).
 Goal: build a Telegram bot powered by a large language model with Russian dialogue, Retrieval‑Augmented Generation (RAG) over user documents, and a web‑parsing module to incorporate fresh information into answers.
-The core application logic (chains, tools, RAG pipeline) is built on LangChain.
+The core application logic (LLM, templates, RAG pipeline) is built on LangChain.

-# Structure
+## Structure

 The telegram bot is based on LLM **LLaMA 3.3 Versatile** (70B params), ported via **Groq API**.
 This model provides conversations in russian and is used to generate responses to the user.